BLUEPRINT: Blue-dominant Lyman-$\alpha$ emission as evidence of gas inflow in ultra-low-mass galaxies at z = 3: Data

-The primary galaxy and the \lya\ emission are detected in the MUSE data from the MUSE eXtremely Deep Field (MXDF), a 140 h deep MUSE observation located in the Hubble Ultra-Deep Field \citep{Bacon21, Bacon23}.
-The MXDF observations were obtained as part of the MUSE Guaranteed Time Observations (GTO) programme between August 2018 and January 2019, and were carried out using the MUSE ground-layer adaptive optics (GLAO) mode.
-These are the deepest MUSE data ever obtained, allowing the detection of LAEs down to luminosities of $\sim 10^{40}$ $\mathrm{erg}\, \mathrm{s}^{-1}$.
+The primary galaxy and the \lya\ emission are detected in the MUSE integral field spectroscopic data from the MXDF, a 140 h deep MUSE observation located in the \textit{Hubble} Ultra-Deep Field \citep{Bacon21, Bacon23}.
+The MXDF observations were obtained as part of the MUSE Guaranteed Time Observations programme between August 2018 and January 2019, and were carried out using the MUSE ground-layer adaptive optics mode.
+These are the deepest MUSE data ever obtained, allowing the detection of faint LAEs down to luminosities of $\sim 10^{40}$ $\mathrm{erg}\, \mathrm{s}^{-1}$ at $z \sim 3$.
 Details of MXDF data reduction and source catalogue construction are provided in \citet{Bacon23}.
-In the MXDF, the full width at half maximum (FWHM) of the Moffat point-spread function \citep{Moffat69} is approximately 0.6$''$ at 4700~\AA\ and 0.4$''$ at 9350~\AA.
-The line spread function (LSF) is spatially constant across the field but increases toward the outer regions.
-The mean MXDF LSF over the full wavelength range is 2.6~\AA.
+In the MXDF, the full width at half maximum of the Moffat point-spread function \citep[PSF;][]{Moffat69} is approximately 0.6$''$ at 4700~\AA\ and 0.4$''$ at 9350~\AA.
+The line spread function is spatially constant across the field but increases towards the outer regions.
+The mean MXDF line spread function over the full wavelength range is 2.6~\AA.